DayhomeRegistry/dayhomes/README.markdown

 application with:

     bin/foreman start

+	## Note
+	This doesn't seem to work on windows....sigh.

 Since foreman doesn't seem to work on Windows at this point, you can also start the app the old fashioned way using:
 	rails server